danielmcquillen/edx-documentation/en_us/shared/exercises_tools/drag_and_drop.rst

 The following image shows the error feedback message that learners see when they match a draggable item with an incorrect target zone.
 Each draggable item has its own error feedback message.
-Only drag and drop problems in standard mode display error feedback.
-In assessment mode, problems do not display feedback.

 .. image:: ../../../shared/images/dnd-incorrect-feedback.png
   :width: 400